 \subsection{The Wentaculus}

-In this subsection, we consider the Boltzmannian account of quantum statistical mechanics with a very special ``fundamental density matrix.''
-The account is inspired by \citep{durr2005role}, proposed in \citep{chen2018IPH}, and discussed at length in \citep{chen2019quantum1, chen2018valia}.
+In this subsection, let us consider the Boltzmannian account of quantum statistical mechanics with a very special ``fundamental density matrix.''
+This account is inspired by \citep{durr2005role}, proposed in \citep{chen2018IPH}, and discussed at length in \citep{chen2019quantum1, chen2018valia}.
 It is another variation on the same theme from Boltzmann, but it suggests some astonishing possibilities, one of which is the Initial Projection Hypothesis that will be introduced shortly.

 The density matrix can play the same \textit{dynamical role} as the wave function does in the previous theories.
-In a quantum system represented by a density matrix $W$, $W$ is the complete characterization of the quantum state; it does not refer to a statistical state representing our ignorance of the underlying wave function.
+In a quantum system represented by a density matrix $W$, $W$ is the complete characterization of the quantum state; it does not necessarily refer to a statistical state representing our ignorance of the underlying wave function.
 In general, $W$ can be a pure state or a mixed state.
 A density matrix $\hat{W}$ is pure if $\hat{W} = \ket{\psi} \bra{\psi}$ for some $\ket{\psi}$.
 Otherwise it is mixed.
-For a spin-less $N$-particle quantum system, a density matrix of the system is a positive, bounded, self-adjoint operator $\hat{W} : \mathscr{H} \rightarrow \mathscr{H}$ with $\text{tr} {\hat{W}} = 1$, where $\mathscr{H}$ is the Hilbert space of the system.
+For a spinless $N$-particle quantum system, a density matrix of the system is a positive, bounded, self-adjoint operator $\hat{W} : \mathscr{H} \rightarrow \mathscr{H}$ with $\text{tr} {\hat{W}} = 1$, where $\mathscr{H}$ is the Hilbert space of the system.
 In terms of the configuration space $\mathbb{R}^{3N}$, the density matrix can be viewed as a function $W: \mathbb{R}^{3N} \times \mathbb{R}^{3N} \rightarrow \mathbb{C}$.
 In the unitary case, $\hat{W}$ always evolves deterministically according to the von Neumann equation:

 Equivalently:

 where $\hat{H}_{q}$ means that the Hamiltonian $\hat{H}$ acts on the variable $q$.
 The von Neumann equation generalizes the Schr\"odinger equation (\ref{SE}).